Logic-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning: Introduction

 Despite the advances of LLMs, they still struggle with complex logical reasoning problems~\cite{DBLP:journals/corr/abs-2304-03439}.
 Recent studies~\cite{DBLP:ROSCOE,DBLP:STREET,DBLP:journals/corr/abs-2301-13379} found that LLMs occasionally make \textit{unfaithful} reasoning, \textit{i.e.}, the derived conclusion does not follow the previously generated reasoning chain.
 While chain-of-thought may imitate human reasoning processes, the fundamental nature of LLMs remains that of black-box probabilistic models, lacking a mechanism to guarantee the faithfulness of reasoning~\cite{DBLP:journals/corr/abs-2212-03551}.
 In contrast, \textit{symbolic inference engines}, such as expert systems~\cite{DBLP:journals/jim/MetaxiotisAP02}, are faithful and transparent because the reasoning is based on symbolic-represented knowledge and follows well-defined inference rules that adhere to logical principles.
 The main obstacle is how to accurately translate a problem into symbolic representations, considering the inherent ambiguity and flexibility of natural language.
 This is precisely where LLMs excel, making LLMs a promising complement to symbolic solvers.

-This complementarity motivates our exploration of neuro-symbolic methods that integrate language models with symbolic reasoning.
+This drives our exploration of neuro-symbolic methods that integrate LLMs with symbolic reasoning.
 As illustrated in Figure~\ref{fig:general_framework}, we present \model, a novel framework that decomposes a logical reasoning problem into three stages: \textit{Problem Formulation}, \textit{Symbolic Reasoning}, and \textit{Result Interpretation}.
-During the problem formulation stage, an LLM converts a natural language description of the problem into an appropriate symbolic formulation, identifying key entities, facts, and rules present in the problem statement.
+During problem formulation, an LLM converts the natural language description of the problem into an appropriate symbolic formulation, identifying key entities, facts, and rules present in the problem statement.
 Subsequently, at the symbolic reasoning stage, a deterministic symbolic solver performs inference on the symbolic formulation.
 Lastly, a result interpreter explains the output and maps it to the correct answer.
-By incorporating LLMs with symbolic solvers, we can exploit the robust natural language understanding capabilities of LLMs to precisely represent the problem using symbolic representations, while also taking advantage of the logical faithfulness and transparency offered by symbolic inference engines.
+By incorporating LLMs with symbolic solvers, we can exploit the robust natural language understanding capabilities of LLMs to precisely represent the problem using symbolic representations, while also taking advantage of the logical faithfulness and transparency offered by symbolic solvers.
 To improve the accuracy of the symbolic parsing, we also incorporate the idea of self-refinement to iteratively revise the generated logical form using the error messages from the symbolic solver as feedback.